It's the already! Is your marketing sorted for ?

 She’s eager and willing to invest in her business and her expectations are what I do best - profit and publicity.

 For Jen, the goal is transformation.

-I get straight to work, doing a sweep of her website – redesigning sections to improve the user experience, updating her copy to engage clients and rank on major search engines; then linking it all up to various social media channels so her customers can reach her in whatever way is most convenient for them.
+I get straight to work, doing a sweep of her website - redesigning sections to improve the user experience, updating her copy to engage customers and rank on major search engines; then linking it all up to various social media channels so her customers can reach her in whatever way is most convenient for them.

 To really expand her business and boost her revenue, we break out the big guns of Google, Facebook, and Instagram ads.
 These are specifically targeted to her ideal clientele so I can ensure high conversion.
 I track every dollar spent on advertising so Jen has a clear idea of how much it costs to book each new client - a process that can be repeated again and again.

 To make sure Jen’s potential clients know that her experience, skills, and methods are the perfect fit for their individual situations, I create search engine optimised landing pages to not only sell, but educate readers so they’re aware of what her mission, abilities, and processes are.

 This way, we can keep Jen’s presence genuine, true to her cause of wanting make a significant difference in people’s lives through speech training, and allow people to make informed decisions through accurate content instead of hype.